Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADApplicationOwner.md

 # Get-AzureADApplicationOwner

 ## SYNOPSIS
-Get owners of an application.
+Gets the owner of an application.

 ## SYNTAX